bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 The constructor returns a `Commander` object with none of its settings defined, and then you simply define what you need.
 In my case I set a name, a version number, a description (which appears in the help text), two options, and a pre-action hook to enable debug output as needed.
 A hook is simply a function that gets called at a given point in Commander.js's execution process.
 In this case, I specified `preAction`, because that's the hook that Commander.js invokes just before performing a command's defined action.

 We now have a CLI app that defines some properties, but does nothing!
-If we were creating a simple command that doesn't use sub-commands, we could define our action immediately, e.g. the following is a very basic Hello world command using Commander.js:
+If we were creating a simple command that doesn't use subcommands, we could define our action immediately, e.g. the following is a very basic Hello world command using Commander.js:

 ```javascript
 const cli= new Command()